ci4rail/docs/docs/_includes/content/io4edge/max14906/detailed-description.md

     // diag returns the diagnostic value
     value, diag, err := c.Input(0)

-    // read state of all channels.
-    // values contains then a bit mask with the state of each input
-    // diag is a list of diagnostic values, one for each channel values, diag, err = c.AllInputs()

     // check for channel diagnostics
     if diag&uint32(biniopb.ChannelDiag_CurrentLimit) != 0 {
       // channel is in current limit state
     }
     if diag&uint32(biniopb.ChannelDiag_NoSupplyVoltage) != 0 {
       // channel's group has no supply voltage
+    }

+    // read state of all channels.
+    // values contains then a bit mask with the state of each input
+    // diag is a list of diagnostic values, one for each channel values, diag, err := c.AllInputs()

+    // check for diagnostics of second channel if diag[1]&uint32(biniopb.ChannelDiag_CurrentLimit) != 0 {
+      // channel is in current limit state
     }

 ```